Can A Will Be Challenged?

 A will can be found invalid if any portion of the will, including any terms of the will or the signature of the testator or witnesses, is determined to be forged.

 If the validity of a will is successfully contested, the probate court may:

 - Disallow only that part of the will that is successfully challenged

 - Admit an earlier valid will (if one was made) in its place

 - Determine that the decedent died intestate and distribute the assets according to the state’s intestate succession laws, which are the legal default rules for estates without a will

-The consequences of a will contest are significant for all of the parties involved.
-If there is the possibility of a will contest, contact our firm to schedule a consultation with an attorney experienced in probate and estate administration who can help to ensure that your rights are protected throughout the process.
+The consequences of a will contest are significant for all parties involved.
+If a will contest is a possibility, contact our firm to schedule a consultation with an attorney experienced in probate and estate administration who can help ensure that your rights are protected throughout the process.